 This is your opportunity to demonstrate your fit for the Engineering program at Princeton.
 Make sure to do your research and convey your enthusiasm for the field of engineering!
 Based on your experience and exposure to engineering thus far, why is this particular program such a great fit for you?
 Be specific, how will the overall educational experience support you to achieve your career goals?
 What opportunities might be available to you?
 How might you engage with this particular academic community?
 Consider the impact of: the curriculum, instructors, research opportunities, alumni network, benefits of the physical space (on campus and within the community at large), peers, and anything else that makes Engineering at Princeton the best program for you!

 Each of these essay prompts ask you to share something personal about yourself, discuss how the experience impacted you, and how you make sense of your world.
 They ask you to articulate your values and provide insight into your thinking process.
 They also reveal how you evaluate information and make decisions.
-Select the themed essay topic that strikes a chord with you.
+Select the themed essay topic that strikes a cord with you.
 Make sure to convey your enthusiasm for that subject and for Princeton.

 If you’re applying to Princeton University, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!